 (d) Any affected source under Title IV; and

-(e) Any source in a source category designated by the Commission pursuant to this rule.
+(e) Any source in a source category designated by the EQC pursuant to this rule.

 (2) The owner or operator of a source with an Oregon Title V Operating Permit whose potential to emit later falls below the emission level that causes it to be a major source, and which is not otherwise required to have an Oregon Title V Operating Permit, may submit a request for revocation of the Oregon Title V Operating Permit.
 Granting of the request for revocation does not relieve the source from compliance with all applicable requirements or ACDP requirements.